thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/03_Define_Performance_Signature/README.md

     ```
 -->
 ## Step 2: Add a timeseries for Failure Rate
-1. Add the following query to retrieve timeseries data for the **failure rate** of the carts service.
+1. Review the following query to retrieve timeseries data for the **failure rate** of the carts service.
     ```
     {
-        "timeseriesId"  : "com.dynatrace.builtin:service.serversidefailurerate",
+        "timeseriesId"  : "com.dynatrace.builtin:service.failurerate",
         "aggregation"   : "avg",
         "tags"          : "app:carts,environment:dev"
     }